| NITRATE POISONING Nitrate poisoning occurs most often in cattle and less often

 for oxygen concentration determinations since it must be

+performed on-site for accurate results.
 If you have questions concerning fish diseases or other aspects

 of aquaculture please call Dr. Randy White, ACC.L (317-494-7440)